 I shifted to a leveraged business model in 2009 and had to learn (the hard way) how to shift my role in the company.
 How to get the right support and structure in place so I could do LESS of certain things and MORE of others.
 How to become a CEO.

-But I am still working.
+14 years later I am still working.
 I am still doing.
 Yes, I take weekends off and don’t work myself to the bone.
-I have an amazing team who takes care of the day to day running of my business.
-We have worked hard to setup solid systems to create ease for all of us.
+I have an amazing team that takes care of the day-to-day running of my business.
+We have worked hard to set up solid systems to create ease for all of us.
 Any of us can take an unplugged vacation and the business runs fine in our absence.

 And I’m still here.
 I’m showing up in my business.